-It’s not a word that any homeowner wants to hear.
+It’s not something any homeowner wants to hear.
 Unfortunately, it is something that most of us will face at one point or another.

 When you are in a time-sensitive situation, it is important to know how to protect your home before the damage spreads.
 While most roof repairs will require a roofing professional, busy schedules mean that you could be waiting days or weeks to get the help you need.
 Tarping your roof is the best temporary fix to prevent additional damage to your home.